Tony Hand

 Anthony Hand MBE (born 15 August 1967) is a Scottish former ice hockey player and coach.
 He was the first British player to be drafted by an NHL team when he was picked by the Edmonton Oilers in 1986.

 Nicknamed Two point Tony, he holds several national records, and scored over 4000 points in his career, more than any professional hockey player at any level.
 Still over a point-per-game scorer deep into his forties, Hand retired after the 2015 EPIHL league finals, after his Manchester Phoenix team lost.

 Hand served as the head coach of the Great Britain national team, a position he assumed in 2011 and resigned from in 2013.
 Until the franchise folded in January 2017, he was the coach of the Manchester Phoenix.
-In 2017, Hand was honored by the International Ice Hockey Federation with the Torriani Award.
+In 2017, Hand received the Torriani Award from the International Ice Hockey Federation (IIHF) in 2017, and inducted into the IIHF Hall of Fame.

 Early life

 Hand was born on 15 August 1967 in Edinburgh, the second son to David and Lorraine Hand.
 He grew up in the Muirhouse area of the city and attended St Augustine's Catholic School.
 He started his ice hockey career with the Edinburgh-based Murrayfield Racers, playing for their junior team the Raiders and working part-time at the rink.
 His older brother Paul was also an ice hockey player.